antarcticturtle/Lukuvinkkikirjasto/README.md

 ### Downloading the application

-Download the most recent version of the application by saving the file [Lukuvinkkikirjasto.jar](https://github.com/antarcticturtle/Lukuvinkkikirjasto/releases/download/Sprint3/Lukuvinkkikirjasto.jar) to your computer.
+Download the most recent version of the application by saving the file [Lukuvinkkikirjasto.jar](https://github.com/antarcticturtle/Lukuvinkkikirjasto/releases/download/Sprint4/Lukuvinkkikirjasto.jar) to your computer.

 Navigate to the folder containing the jar file and start the application with command `java -jar Lukuvinkkikirjasto.jar`

-A database file items.db will be created automatically to the same folder.
+A database file items.db will be created automatically to the same folder, if it doesn't already exist.
 If you remove the database file, a new empty database file will be created next time you run the application.

 ### Cloning the repository